CameronGibbons/union_shop/README.md

 4. Click link and set new password

 #### OAuth Login
-1. Click "Continue with Google" or "Continue with Facebook"
+1. Click "Continue with Google" or "Continue with GitHub"
 2. Authorize with provider
 3. Auto-create profile → Redirect to account